 "It seems the space at FilmBar gets smaller and smaller and smaller," Dustan says.

 "Our silent film-score screenings at FilmBar were well-attended from the start," says Petrisko.
 "But they began to sell out regularly after we first posted about Go West (in 2015) on Geekly Phoenix, a local Facebook group 'dedicated to spotlighting geeky and offbeat events,' and it's been connecting us with a younger and more diverse audience over these last several years."

 RPM Orchestra have released two new projects on Bandcamp to commemorate a decade of folk-lined, proto-industrial, dieselpunk weirdness.
-The first is a collection of more easily understandable compositions called Singles, featuring previously released tracks and their brand new single, "Che Fiero Costume," featuring the stunning vocals of Andrea Garber on the opera classic.
-She will be joining the band for their 10th anniversary show to perform it live.
+The first is a collection of more easily understandable compositions called Singles, featuring previously released tracks and their new single, "Che Fiero Costume," which features the stunning vocals of Andrea Garber on the opera classic.
+Garber will be joining the band for their 10th anniversary show to perform it live.

 "We're finally going to do our collaboration with an opera singer," says Hunter.
 "We've been talking about that idea for over two years!"

-The song clocks in at just under two minutes, but it's something that will immediately arrest your senses and change your consciousness in 108 seconds flat.
+The song clocks in at just under two minutes, but that 108 seconds is enough to arrest your senses and change your consciousness.
 It's another fascinating triumph in a catalog of contagious eccentricity for a band that has thrived on the edges of artistic madness and experimental genius.